-Screamfeeder are a 3 piece noisy pop / indie rock band from Brisbane Australia.
-Lovers of loud and beautiful music since the day they were each conceived, they have been compared to all the greats; Husker Du, The Jam, GBV and The Who.
-Comparisons aside they rock in their own unique / sublime / chaotic way.
+Screamfeeder.
+A noisy pop/indie rock band from Australia.
+Lovers of loud and beautiful music since they were each conceived, they have been compared to all the greats; Husker Du, The Jam, The Replacements and The Who.
 Contradictions and dualities abound within Screamfeeder, and therein lies their beauty.

 They don’t sound too bad now – but that’s hindsight for you.
 Anyway in a final effort to get something to tape which sounded presentable we went to Vibrafeel Studio in Inala.
 It was a nasty little brick place in the roughest suburb in town, but it was run by an infectiously enthusiastic engineer Mick Borkowski who nailed the sound of the band at the time and gave us a tape with 4 songs which we felt confident enough to shop around.